23 July 2024

 It was not enough to develop a policy brief; I needed to place it in the hands of policymakers and explain to them why this mattered to people affected by dementia, why it mattered to wider society, and why it mattered to them.
 Therefore, I decided to replicate what I had seen during the internship: I organised a Parliamentary reception to launch the brief and create the opportunity to push the agenda for change among policymakers.

-We arranged the reception to coincide with Dementia Action Week as a window of opportunity to maximise the potential for stakeholder involvement.
-Using a stakeholder map, I sent out invitations and, on the day, we welcomed over 40 people including Peers, MPs and representatives from NHS England, the Department of Health and Social Care and different health and social care related charities, think tanks, Royal Colleges and local Integrated Care Boards.
+I arranged the reception to coincide with Dementia Action Week, as a window of opportunity to maximise the potential for stakeholder involvement.
+Guided by stakeholder mapping, I sent out the invitations and, on the day, we welcomed over 40 people including Peers, MPs, and representatives from NHS England, the Department of Health and Social Care, charities, think tanks, Royal Colleges and local Integrated Care Boards.

-I enrolled the valued support of peer and senior colleagues, including co-authors of the policy brief.
-The Baroness Watkins of Tavistock delivered opening remarks, my PhD supervisor introduced the policy brief and evidence base, and a public representative, who had been involved in my PhD, provided a speech on her experiences as a dementia caregiver.
+I enlisted the invaluable support of peer and senior colleagues, including co-authors of the policy brief.
+The Baroness Watkins of Tavistock delivered opening remarks, my PhD supervisor introduced the policy brief and evidence base, and a public representative, who had been involved in my PhD, provided a speech on her experiences as a care partner to someone with dementia.
 These speeches set the scene for engaged discussion over afternoon tea, with guests not only speaking of the need for better palliative and end-of-life care for people affected by dementia but, importantly, how better care could be achieved in practice.

 Ripples, not waves.

 The reception was a great success with positive feedback from those who attended.
 Though, I realised a one-off statement event was insufficient to bring about change.
-From then until now, I and co-authors have worked steadily to disseminate the policy brief, sharing the brief with relevant All-Party Parliamentary Groups, national clinical networks, community groups, local commissioners, and patient and public networks.
-I arranged for the brief to be added to the Houses of Parliament library catalogues, and successfully applied for the brief to be included on the WHO Global Dementia Observatory Knowledge Exchange Platform.
+From then until now, there has been concerted effort to disseminate the policy brief with relevant All-Party Parliamentary Groups, national clinical networks, community groups, local commissioners, and patient and public networks.
+The brief has been added to the Houses of Parliament library catalogues, and the WHO Global Dementia Observatory Knowledge Exchange Platform, following peer review.
 Crucially, The Baroness Watkins of Tavistock alerted Peers to the policy brief during a debate in the House of Lords, which is now published in Hansard.

 Further details